 The iPhone 8 is out now, but while it’s new and has a new number in the name, it’s not Apple’s top flagship.
-That honor falls to the iPhone X, a phone so new it’s not even out yet - but with a November 3 release date, it will be soon.
+That honor falls to the iPhone X, a phone so new it’s not even out yet.
+You can pre-order now and it's set to come out on November 3.

 And it’s a very different phone to the iPhone 8.
 While – if you were feeling blunt – you could call the iPhone 8 more of the same from Apple, the iPhone X is packed full of new tech from an all-screen front to the Face ID scanner.